-A new and recent pleasure has been receiving the newsletters from the immensely successful former student association, run by people like Dr Jashanjot Singh Bhangu.
+A new and recent pleasure has been receiving the newsletters from the immensely successful former student association, run by people like Dr Jashanjot Singh Bhangu (S-52,1967).
 The obvious enthusiasm and evidence of the huge success of the School, and the reminiscences of old Nabhaites brought back my own memories of ’65 and ’68: of Sam Cowell, who used to dine with us frequently to listen to Bach and our music collection, and Miss Malkani and her young staff who lived below our flat in the Primary School and gave such devoted service to young Nabhaites.
 The senior staff and housemasters were an outstanding and dedicated body of teachers.
 As a former sixth form master in Britain, I admired the success of my senior students in the Cambridge Certificate, and on the cricket and football fields where they soundly beat me.
 Reading through the correspondence from old Nabhaites, I was struck by how many of them now occupy prominent positions in India and abroad, and the obvious pride in their old school and its headmaster.

 The Indo-Pakistani war was a bizarre interlude when I patrolled as warden with the VSO, Janet Anderman.
 In 1964 I had travelled over by ship to Bombay with Indian and Pakistani graduates from Sandhurst and the memory of their camaraderie and esprit de corps made me a little sad at the hostilities that were developing during my time in Nabha.

 An odd event was a production of Drinkwater’s Robin Hood play, which J K asked me to take over with John Rigby. although I secretly sympathised with the unfortunate students who had to take part.
 Students of my time will remember the visit of Geoffrey Kendall’s Shakespeare players with the small company running on and off stage in a variety of costumes and parts.
 We gave them dinner and saw how that extraordinary group was kept alive by the strange enthusiasm of the English medium schools for Shakespeare.
 As a counterbalance I have to confess to displaying British newspapers and comics in the school entrance hall – younger students lapped up Thunderbirds, but the most vociferous applause was for the Miss World report in the series of British films I got from the High Commission.

 The Mallon family life was full of friendship and hospitality, largely due to the Kates.
 My wife, Ann, developed skills in Indian cuisine, helped by Nirmala Kate and her friends, and I acquired a preference for Indian and vegetarian food.
 Our third child, Margaret, had been born in Hyderabad, and our fourth, Mairi, in Delhi, while we were at Nabha.
 The last involved me with J K in my new MG in a collision with a military convoy on the Grand Trunk Road.
 Predictably, J K’s contacts provided me with a jeep and a complete rebuild of the front of the MG – as a safeguard a Puja was carried out on the car on its return.
 Mr Oberoi, Sam Cowell’s replacement, became a great friend and tried to revise my written Urdu, while my sons became fluent in Hindi, Punjabi and even Tamil (the last from the ayah).
 But when we returned to Edinburgh they ran wild at school and their weakest subject was English!
 We were greatly helped by the Horlick’s management in Nabha, although I declined their invitation to head in convoy at dawn for Delhi during the Indo-Pakistani war.

 It was a great delight to meet up again with J K and Nirmala, their family, and all their friends in Poona during my return in 1984.
-I went on to Goa to visit the Portuguese archives and to meet their daughter, Jyoti Kate (Mrs Mahajan) and her family.
+I went on to Goa to visit the Portuguese archives and to meet their daughter, Jyoti Kate (Mrs. Mahajan) and her family.
 It was a blow to learn in Lisbon later of J K’s death.
 He had seemed so lively and well in Poona.

 There are a host of memories which would need a book to recount.